 I've thought about this often and it feels kind of weird to want things, finally get them and then not care about them anymore.
 I think Spock is right: "It is not logical, but it is often true."
 Of course, I also have things I love and use and continue to take pleasure in.

 The thing for me to reconcile is that it is natural and okay to want things.
 It is also okay to get them.
 And, if I no longer really want them, or they no longer hold that value I thought they would have, it is okay to let them go again.
 Sort of like catch and release fishing.
-It's that the things are just not that important, but the desire is.
+It's that things are just not that important, but the desire is.

 This made me think of advertising by P.G. & E., our local electric and gas provider.
 They advertise that they encourage people to conserve power as if that is critical.
-The government encourages the same and I'm sure that P.G. & E. does this partly due to government encouragement.
+The government encourages the same and I'm sure that P.G. & E. does this mostly due to government encouragement.
 But conservation is not the answer.

 I see a lot of ads by Shell Oil and Chevron about conservation, using less fuel and how good a thing this is for everyone.
 That's like a car dealer saying don't buy so many cars.
 It's so stupid to hear them say that when this is diametrically opposed to what they do as a business.
 Conservation is not the answer.

 The answer is not conservation, it is desire and expansion.
 The energy solution is new types of energy, and especially cheaper and renewable energy, instead of doing the same things and expecting a different result (insanity).
-The desire for something new creates expansion until something new arrives.
+A desire for something new creates expansion until something new arrives.

 Play with your desires: I ran across this from Bob Proctor and others.
 It is big fun and quite rewarding.
 Take out a few sheets of paper or a notebook.
 Now, write everything you want until to have at least 101 things.
 Trips, places you want to go, things you want to do, people you want to meet, situations you want to happen, businesses you want, anything you want regardless of its size or cost.
 Pay no attention to any of the 'how' part, just focus on what pleases you when you think of it.
 Pay attention only to 'what' you want, as if the 'how' did not really matter at all.